 The Oculus Quest 2 is the undisputed champion of the moment.
 Oculus, part of parent company Facebook, has worked hard to make virtual reality mainstream with the release of the Oculus Quest 2.
 Because of the ease of use (the headset can be used completely without a computer and without cables) in combination with the relatively low purchase price (64GB is available from €349), the Oculus Quest 2 is the ultimate VR headset for anyone who want to delve further into the Virtual Reality world.

 The HP Reverb G2 is the successor to the previously released VR headset from HP.
 Features of this headset is that these are the VR glasses with the highest possible image resolution at the moment.
 With no less than 2160 x 2160 pixels per eye, there is little or no noticeable effect of the 'screen-door effect'.
 In addition, the HP Reverb G2 uses built-in tracking sensors, eliminating the need to set up external sensors.
 The Reverb G2 is therefore particularly recommended for users who want to use the headset in a simulation racing game.

 The HTC Vive Pro 2 is the newer variant of the HTC Vive Pro.
 The headset has some minor upgrades compared to its predecessor, such as a higher image resolution (5K) and a wider field of view (120 degrees).

 The HTC Vive Pro 2 is a VR headset that uses outside-in tracking.
 This means that you should always use the headset with external tracking sensors.
-The headset is therefore less mobile to use than, for example, an Oculus Quest 2 (standalone) or the HP Reverb G2 (inside-out tracking), but has the advantage that the tracking is a lot more accurate.
+The headset is therefore less mobile to use than, for example, an Oculus Quest 2 (Standalone) or the HP Reverb G2 (inside-out tracking), but has the advantage that the tracking has a very much more accurate.
 In addition, it is also possible to use an HTC Vive Tracker, with which you can achieve full-body tracking.